top of page

 Huffman intended for ALL her students within earshot of the whistle blast to stop what they were doing.
 All had to stop so they could find out which one of them was in danger.
 Huffman’s whistle was her unique solution to her very real problem caused by the lack of a white cane solution for her students.

-The Persistence of 18th-Century Ideas
+The Persistence of an Old Idea

 Reframing the Problem: Safety Enables Independence

-Conclusion: A Century Late, but Finally Right
+Conclusion: A Few Centuries Late, but Finally Right

 References